 Powerful processor gives this device speed and reliability.
 Camera has been greatly improved and offers stellar images, including great night-time photos.
 Long lasting battery life and is extremely battery efficient.
 IP68 rating protects the device from water damage.

 One of the best batteries on the market with an average battery life of 14 hours.
 Competitive budget price makes this an attractive smartphone.
 Moto gestures make navigation a breeze and the expandable storage makes it easier to store more data.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Buying an unlocked cell phone isn’t just about saving money.
+Having an unlocked cell phone isn’t just about saving money.
 It’s also about flexibility.
-Here are some common reasons why consumers opt to buy their smartphones outright.
+Here are some common reasons why consumers opt to own their smartphones outright.

 They’re ideal for international travel.
 Most U.S. wireless carriers require you to add additional international service fees if you want to use your phone abroad.
 When you have an unlocked cell phone that supports GSM networks, you can drop just about any SIM card in it.
 If you’re a frequent international traveler, that means you can use a local SIM card in any foreign country you visit and save on roaming fees from an American carrier.

 Your credit score does not affect the price you pay.
 Many wireless carriers advertise payment plans that don’t increase the cost of the device over time.
 Essentially, they’re offering you a zero-interest loan on your phone.
 That can be an attractive offer, but the best terms are only available to those with excellent credit.
 It is, after all, a loan.
 Users with less-than-pristine credit typically have to pay interest, which ratchets up the overall cost of the new phone.